AxonIQ/reference-guide/axon-framework/monitoring/tracing.md

 }
 ```

-Note that when not using Spring boot, tracing of each message handler invocation is not supported due to a limitation.
+Note that when not using Spring boot, tracing each message handler invocation is not supported due to a limitation.

 ## OpenTracing <a id="opentracing"></a>